H&M: Controversies

-Boycotts by China
+China

-In March 2021, after the EU, UK, US, and Canada's joint sanctions against China over reports of human rights abuses in Xinjiang, H&M's stance on avoiding forced labor in Xinjiang and claim of not going to use cotton produced there was found and criticized by the Communist Youth League of China on its official Weibo page.
+In March 2021, following joint sanctions by the EU, UK, US, and Canada against China over reports of human rights abuses in Xinjiang, H&M's stance on avoiding forced labor and its claim that it would no longer use cotton produced there were discovered and criticized by the Communist Youth League of China on its official Weibo page.
 Their post stated, "Spreading rumors to boycott Xinjiang cotton, while trying to make a profit in China?
 Wishful thinking!"
+This post went viral and resulted in a public boycott.
+Chinese e-commerce platforms, app stores, and rideshare apps blocked H&M, while brand ambassadors Huang Xuan and Victoria Song, announced they were no longer collaborating with H&M.